tczekajlo/kube-consul-register/README.md

   -clean-interval duration
         time in seconds, what period of time will be done cleaning of inactive services (default 30m0s) -configmap string
-        name of the ConfigMap that containes the custom configuration to use -in-cluster
+        name of the ConfigMap that containes the custom configuration to use (default "default/kube-consul-register-config") -in-cluster
         use in-cluster config.
 Use always in case when controller is running on Kubernetes cluster (default true) -kubeconfig string